A woman loads groceries into her car.

 Review your current spending

-Figure out how much you're currently spending on food to see where you can save on your grocery bill.
-Review some of your most recent grocery store receipts to get a rough idea of how much you're spending.
 Even better, if you normally purchase groceries with a credit card, some card providers will offer a breakdown of your spending by category.
-For example, if you have a Discover® Card, on the Mobile App you can view the Discover Spend Analyzer—a tool which automatically groups your card purchases into categories (such as restaurants, groceries, and services, etc.) so you can see how you're spending.
+For example, if you have a Discover® Card, on the Mobile App you can view the Discover Spend Analyzer—a tool which automatically groups your card purchases into categories (such as restaurants, groceries, and services, etc.) so you can see how you're spending.1

 Did you know?

 You can get more out of your grocery trip by using a credit card with cash back rewards, so you can earn while you shop.
 And with Discover, you earn cash back you can spend, not points.
-So, every $1 you earn is worth $1 when you redeem.1
+So, every $1 you earn is worth $1 when you redeem.2

 Make a food budget

 Once you've reviewed your current spending and have an idea of how much you spend in a month, create a food budget.
 A food budget is essential for helping you manage your expenses.
-To start, look at your monthly income and set a realistic amount aside that you can comfortably use to cover food costs.
+To start, look at your monthly income and set aside a realistic amount that you can use to cover food costs.
 Compare that number to what you're currently spending.
 Are you spending too much on groceries or do you have more wiggle room?
 See where you can cut back or make better choices.

 Keep a food inventory